LAYT73/zero-guess-frontend/README.md

 - **Automatic configuration of package.json, Vite, Git, .gitignore, and other files.**
 - **Supports popular package managers:** npm, yarn, pnpm.
 - **Add Routing templates:** you can add react-router-dom with templates for your init project.
+- **Add State manager with templates:** you also can add RTK/MobX with templates without any other actions.
 - **Extensible templates:** easily add your own templates to the [`templates/`](templates/) folder.
-- **Planned:** state managers, Storybook, tests, UI Kit, linters, and more.
+- **Planned:** Storybook, tests, UI Kit, linters, and more.
 - **Documentation**: [Modern and usefull documentation.](https://layt73.github.io/zero-guess-frontend-docs/)

 ---

 ## 📦 Installation